aurimas13/Web-programs/README.md

 # Previous
 [(Back to top)](#Web-programs)

 Includes html codes that were part of the main that you saw when you pressed the link to see the developed website that has been completed.
-In short it includes indexes that were part of the main branch that you saw when you pressed the link as shown in the first paragrapht of [Web-programs](#Web-programs) documentations.
+In short it includes the indexes that were part of the main branch that you saw when you pressed the link as shown in the first paragraph of [Web-programs](#Web-programs) documentation.

 # Other
 [(Back to top)](#Web-programs)